zhangfenbao/confucius_backend/README.md

 #### 2. Create a database

 Sesame uses data storage for users, workspace settings and conversation history.
-The default schema uses PSQL.
+The current default schema assumes Postgres.

 Create a new local database: `psql -U postgres -c "CREATE DATABASE sesame;"`

-... or alternatively, use a hosted provider such as [Render](www.render.com) or [Supabase](www.supabase.com).
+... or alternatively, use a hosted database provider such as [Render](www.render.com) or [Supabase](www.supabase.com).

 #### 3. Create a local .env